top of page

 Sonata for Cello and Piano

-My cello sonata was written in 1980 while I was in graduate school at Michigan State University.
-This seems long ago to me, like recalling a high-school romance.
-Like many composers, I have thrown away a number of my student works, yet the sonata is a work I still believe in (at least I think I do, considering that everything a composer believes is saturated with self-interest).
+My cello sonata was written in 1980 while I was a grad student at Michigan State University.
+This feels long ago, like recalling a high-school romance.
+Like most composers, I've thrown away many student works, yet the sonata is music I still believe in (at least I think I do, considering that everything a composer believes is saturated with self-interest).

 The cello sonata is neo-classic in style, i.e. it contains elements that are both modern and traditional.
 On the modern side is its dissonant harmonic language (which musicians usually perceive as more spicy than harsh).
 The structure, phrasing, and interaction between the instruments is quite traditional.
 The first movement is an energetic fugue, heavily influenced by the last movement of the Brahms’ 1st cello sonata.
 The second movement is slow, and moves through a number of expressive themes.
 The third movement is a fast, high-energy finale.